 The summer holidays in New York City are celebrated on an incredible scale.
 You'll find events all over the city and many specials at favorite destinations.

 Memorial Day weekend kicks off summer with Fleet Week, which has its own variety of events.
-You can also attend a free concert by the New York Philharmonic or catch the afternoon parade in uptown Manhattan.
+You can also attend a concert by the New York Philharmonic or catch the afternoon parade in uptown Manhattan.
+The best part?
+All of these events are free.

 The Fourth of July is topped off with the amazing Macy's fireworks display, but there's plenty to do before that.
 For example, you can catch a cruise that hangs out in the harbor for the big show.
 You might also be surprised that attractions like the Central Park Zoo and the top art museums are open that day as well.